mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 ## Further Readings

   * There are many books that provide an excellent introduction to machine learning and data science.
-For a technical and hands-on introduction, we like 🕮 Géron, Aurélien. "[Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://bookshop.org/books/hands-on-machine-learning-with-scikit-learn-keras-and-tensorflow-concepts-tools-and-techniques-to-build-intelligent-systems/9781492032649 )".
-2nd Edition, O'Reilly Media, 2019.
+For a technical and hands-on introduction, we like 🕮 Géron, Aurélien. *[Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://bookshop.org/p/books/hands-on-machine-learning-with-scikit-learn-keras-and-tensorflow-concepts-tools-and-techniques-to-build-intelligent-systems-aurelien-geron/18369970?ean=9781098125974)*.
+3nd Edition, O'Reilly, 2022.

   * Many machine-learning books additionally focus on how machine-learning algorithms work internally and the theory and math behind them.
-Interested readers might seek dedicated textbooks, such as 🕮 Flach, Peter.
-[Machine Learning: The Art and Science of Algorithms That Make Sense of Data](https://bookshop.org/books/machine-learning-the-art-and-science-of-algorithms-that-make-sense-of-data/9781107422223).
-Cambridge University Press, 2012 🕮 Goodfellow, Ian, Yoshua Bengio, and Aaron Courville.
-[Deep Learning](https://www.deeplearningbook.org/).
-MIT Press, 2016.
+Interested readers might seek dedicated textbooks, such as 🕮 Flach, Peter. *[Machine Learning: The Art and Science of Algorithms That Make Sense of Data](https://bookshop.org/books/machine-learning-the-art-and-science-of-algorithms-that-make-sense-of-data/9781107422223)*.
+Cambridge University Press, 2012 🕮 Goodfellow, Ian, Yoshua Bengio, and Aaron Courville. *[Deep Learning](https://www.deeplearningbook.org/).* MIT Press, 2016.

-  * A position paper discussing the nature of foundation models, their various applications and promises, and some challenges: 🗎 Bommasani, Rishi, Drew A. Hudson, Ehsan Adeli, Russ Altman, Simran Arora, Sydney von Arx, Michael S. Bernstein et al. "[On the opportunities and risks of foundation models](https://arxiv.org/abs/2108.07258)." arXiv preprint 2108.07258, 2021.
+  * A position paper discussing the nature of foundation models, their various applications and promises, and some challenges: 🗎 Bommasani, Rishi, Drew A. Hudson, Ehsan Adeli, Russ Altman, Simran Arora, Sydney von Arx, Michael S. Bernstein et al. “[On the Opportunities and Risks of Foundation Models](https://arxiv.org/abs/2108.07258).” arXiv preprint 2108.07258, 2021.

 ---
 *As all chapters, this text is released under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons BY-NC-ND 4.0</a> license.*
-*Last updated on 2024-03-05.*
+*Last updated on 2024-06-17.*